sockets

 Webhooks use cases and examples

 Webhooks are ideal for situations when immediate updates are needed to track activities in real time and trigger automated workflows.
-Some of the common use cases are informing on order placement in your online shop, push notifications on payment processing events, automated social media messaging, controlling IoT devices, and sending calendar reminders.
+Some of the common use cases are informing about order placement in your online shop, push notifications on payment processing events, automated social media messaging, controlling IoT devices, and sending calendar reminders.

 Webhooks use cases